New Fuel Order Experience for Lufthansa Pilots

 After interviews with more than 25 pilots, the creation of more than 20 concepts and the design of 4 prototypes, Valtech was able to visualize a new experience for the fuel ordering process.

-The final prototype offers a clear user interface that has been adapted to the pilot’s natural way of calculation fuel and thus enables more intuitive and simple handling.
+The final prototype offers a clear user interface that has been adapted to the pilot’s natural way of calculating fuel and thus enables more intuitive and simple handling.
 Furthermore, the presentation of data is unified and simplified.
 An easier access to important data like operational flight plan (OFP), weather data, weather charts, notice to airmen (NOTAM), technical log book (TLB), and monitor and efficiency gap analyzer (OMEGA) supports the pilot in the decision-making process.
 Besides the improved UX will support a parallel goal: increase the user acceptance of the eFF surface.